pharo-open-documentation/pharo-wiki/PharoProjects/DynamicVariables.md

 ## Example

-Here is the way Dynamic variables are used in the `TinyLogger` project quoted above.
+Here is the way dynamic variables are used in the `TinyLogger` project quoted above.

 ```Smalltalk
 DynamicVariable subclass: #TinyCurrentLogger